FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 $ TEST_MODE=yarn TEST_SCENARIO=simple yarn benchmark
 $ TEST_MODE=yarn TEST_SCENARIO=simple,huge yarn benchmark
 $ TEST_MODE=yarn,npm TEST_SCENARIO=simple yarn benchmark

+# Faster, because scenarios run in parallel, but less reliable results because
+# of impact on your machine.
+Use this for faster development, but do a normal
+# serial benchmark for pasting results.
+$ TEST_PARALLEL=true yarn benchmark
 ```

 After this, we can run benchmark specific QA stuff: